sanity-io/sanity-algolia/README.md

     // search index.
 In this example both `post` and `article` Sanity types live
     // in the same Algolia index.
 Optionally you can also customize how the
     // document is fetched from Sanity by specifying a GROQ projection.
+    //
+    // In this example we fetch the plain text from Portable Text rich text
+    // content via the pt::text function.
+    //
+    // _id and other system fields are handled automatically.
     {
-      post: { index: algoliaIndex },
+      post: {
+        index: algoliaIndex,
+        projection: `{
+          title,
+          "path": slug.current,
+          "body": pt::text(body)
+        }`,
+      },
       // For the article document in this example we want to resolve a list of
-      // references to authors.
-We can do this by customizing the projection for
+      // references to authors and get their names as an array.
+We can do this
-      // the article type.
-Here we fetch heading, body and a resolved array of
-      // author documents.
+      // directly in the GROQ query in the custom projection.
       article: {
         index: algoliaIndex,
-        projection: '{heading, body, authors[]->}',
+        projection: `{
+          heading,
+          "body": pt::text(body),
+          "authorNames": authors[]->name
+        }`,
       },
     },

     // The second parameter is a function that maps from a fetched Sanity document
     // to an Algolia Record.
-Notice the flattenBlocks method used for extracting the
-    // raw string values from portable text in this example.
+Here you can do further mutations to the data before
+    // it is sent to Algolia.
     (document: SanityDocumentStub) => {
       switch (document._type) {
         case 'post':
-          return {
+          return Object.assign({}, document, {
-            title: document.title,
-            path: document.slug.current,
-            body: flattenBlocks(document.body),
-          }
+            custom: 'An additional custom field for posts, perhaps?', })
         case 'article':
           return {
             title: document.heading,
-            body: flattenBlocks(document.body),
+            body: document.body,
-            authorNames: document.authors.map((a) => a.name),
+            authorNames: document.authorNames,
           }
         default:
-          throw new Error('You didnt handle a type you declared interest in') }
+          return document
+      }
     },
     // Visibility function (optional).